praveenhm/blog/Techindustry.md

-Got it!
-I will conduct an in-depth analysis of the AI/ML job market in Silicon Valley, focusing on General AI growth industries and startups—especially in diffusion models for video editing AI and FinTech.
+An in-depth analysis of the AI/ML job market in Silicon Valley, focusing on General AI growth industries and startups—especially in diffusion models for video editing AI and FinTech.
 The research will prioritize emerging competencies, leadership expectations, and certification trends for senior engineers (15+ years of experience).
 It will also cover compensation benchmarks for both remote and California-based roles, with an emphasis on fine-tuning, reinforcement learning, multimodal LLMs, and diffusion models.

 The final output will include:
 - Cross-industry skill demand matrix